 Review Plans and Specifications

 This part of your change order process should coincide with your review of the construction contract.
-Any ambiguity in the drawings or errors or omissions in the scope should be addressed with the owner and the architect get these corrected and to mitigate the need for change orders further along in the project.
+Any ambiguity in the drawings or errors or omissions in the scope should be addressed with the owner and the architect to get these corrected and to mitigate the need for change orders further along in the project.

 Failing to review and identify any issues with the scope of work, plans and specifications will lead to unnecessary change orders down the line.
-Not doing your due diligence is a big no-no. This includes understanding the current site conditions and anticipating and addressing any issues that might arise along the way, such as material or labor shortages, is an important step in the preconstruction phase and in your change order process.
+Not doing your due diligence is a big no-no. This includes understanding the current site conditions and anticipating and addressing any issues that might arise along the way, such as material or labor shortages, which is an important step in the preconstruction phase and in your change order process.

 Don’t Ignore or Delay Change Orders

 Regardless of whether the change is initiated by the owner or the contractor, they need to be handled as expeditiously as possible.
 Ignoring or delaying a change order can be disastrous to a construction project.
 Putting off a change order until late in the project can result in an overblown schedule and huge cost overruns.

 Once a change order is initiated, you need to quickly negotiate the cost, get authorization to begin the work in writing, make schedule adjustments and get underway with the amended work.
 Delaying requests can lead to a backlog of change order work or require costly rework to be done to accommodate the changes.

 When a change order is requested, you may also need to alter your current schedule and work as the change order is being negotiated to avoid falling behind on any contract timelines you are currently under.